 To understand the history and role of the Piccola Cassia Way, we need to go back to when the Romans founded the Regio VII Aemilia region.
-From the 3rd century bc, the Romans began to expand into what was called Cisalpine Gaul (corresponding roughly to Emilia-Romagna now), founding new colonies and revamping the new region’s road system.
+From the 3rd century BC, the Romans began to expand into what was called Cisalpine Gaul (corresponding roughly to Emilia-Romagna now), founding new colonies and revamping the new region’s road system.

-Services and practical information
+Piccola Cassia Way | Services and practical information

-Italian regions traversed: Emilia-Romagna, Tuscany
+Italian regions crossed: Emilia-Romagna, Tuscany

 Stages: the trail can be divided up into the following legs, from north to south:

-Stage 1 | Nonantola – Bazzano (16.1 miles)
+- 1 | Nonantola – Bazzano (16.1 miles)

-Stage 2 | Bazzano – Tolè (18.3 miles)
+- 2 | Bazzano – Tolè (18.3 miles)

-Stage 3 | Tolè – Abetaia (15.1 miles)
+- 3 | Tolè – Abetaia (15 miles)

-Stage 4 | Abetaia – Rocca Corneta (9.8 miles)
+- 4 | Abetaia – Rocca Corneta (9.8 miles)

-Stage 5 | Rocca Corneta – Capanna Tassoni (11.2 miles)
+- 5 | Rocca Corneta – Capanna Tassoni (11 miles)

-Stage 6 | Capanna Tassoni – Cutigliano (8.6 miles)
+- 6 | Capanna Tassoni – Cutigliano (8.5 miles)

-Stage 7 | Cutigliano – Ponte Petri (14.7 miles)
+- 7 | Cutigliano – Ponte Petri (14.7 miles)

-Stage 8 | Ponte Petri – Pistoia (11.4 miles)
+- 8 | Ponte Petri – Pistoia (11.3 miles)

-Length: 110.2 miles (at most 77.2 in Emilia)
+Length: 11.23 miles (77 miles in Emilia)